![]() |

 (B) which is created by the taxpayer.

-with a transaction (or series of related transactions) involving the
+connection with a transaction (or series of related transactions)

-acquisition of assets constituting a trade or business or substantial
+involving the acquisition of assets constituting a trade or

 For exclusion of intangibles acquired in certain transactions, see